 To garnish, use a vegetable peeler and gently peel the sides of a giant Hershey bar.
 My hands are warm enough to keep the chocolate soft so it peels easily.
 If the bar is cold, try putting it in the microwave for 9 seconds.
 Then generously sprinkle chocolate shavings and chocolate curls over the cream.

 Voila!
 A masterpiece!
 Such a flavor and texture explosion!
-This recipe is a family tradition we hold dear.
-We hope you’ll love it too.
+This is our favorite holiday dessert recipe.
+Chocolate meringue torte is a family tradition we hold dear.
+We hope you'll love it too.

 Don't forget to pin this recipe for later!
 You can also follow us on Pinterest here!